 The HMDA Rule retains existing categories of excluded transactions, clarifies some categories of excluded transactions, and expands the existing exclusion for agricultural-purpose transactions.
 12 CFR 1003.3(c).
 It also adds new categories of excluded transactions that are designed to work in tandem with the HMDA Rule's other changes.
-For example, from January 1, 2018 through June 30, 2020, closed-end mortgage loans are excluded transactions for a financial institution that did not originate 25 or more of them in each of the two preceding calendar years.
-Effective July 1, 2020, closed-end mortgage loans are excluded transactions for a financial institution that did not originate 100 or more of them in each of the two preceding calendar years.
+For example, closed-end mortgage loans are excluded transactions for a financial institution that did not originate 25 or more of them in each of the two preceding calendar years.
 Similarly, open-end lines of credit are excluded transactions for a financial institution that did not originate a certain number of them in each of the two preceding calendar years.
 For 2018, 2019, 2020, and 2021, open-end lines of credit are excluded transactions for a financial institution that did not originate at least 500 of them in each of the two preceding calendar years.
-Effective January 1, 2022, open-end lines of credit are excluded transactions for a financial institution that did not originate at least 200 of them in each of the two preceding calendar years.
+Effective January 1, 2022, open-end lines of credit are excluded transactions for a financial institution that did not originate at least 200 of them in each of the two preceding calendar years.4